ayushisrivastava09/PixelmonBlue/README.md

 # Blue Pixelmon Pack
 Adds a new variant that is similar to pink pokemon - blue pokemon!

-Note: This is a WIP and these pokemon CANNOT spawn naturally!
-(YET!)
+These pokemon can spawn in the wild like pink pokemon do.
+They are 50x rarer than normal pokemon.

+This can be found on curseforge at https://www.curseforge.com/minecraft/texture-packs/blue-pokemon-variants

 # List of Pokemon
 Currently, the pack consists of:
-- Eevee
+- Eevee + Eeveelutions
-- Flareon
-- Jolteon
-- Vaporeon
-- Espeon
-- Umbreon
-- Leafon
+- Seel & Dewgong
-- Glaceon
+- Zigzagoon & Linoone
-- Sylveon
+- Gastly evolutionary line
 - Corsola
-- Seel
-- Dewdong
-- Gastly
-- Haunter
+- Spinda
-- Gengar
+- Delibird
 - Espurr
-- Delibird
-- Zigzagoon
-- Lioone

 Pokemon that are considered being added:
 - Geodude line